Ensuring Technology Fluency in the Boardroom

 The board should expect management to consider these questions and the accompanying resources needed to be successful.

 Technology fluency is also about understanding the implications of digital disruption.
 For example, the NACD session pointed to the positive and negative impacts of remote work on the workforce.
 Employees have experienced new opportunities in terms of team dynamics, collaboration and culture-building.
 Remote work has also enhanced well-being by reducing commutes over long distances.
 However, technology has implications for relationships, and it has become increasingly intrusive to everyone’s personal space.
-There’s also the related impact on organizational culture.
+There’s also the related impact on organisational culture.

 Dependence on technology has led to talent availability as a critical issue for boards and executive management to address.
 Over the long term, the limited pool of technology professionals will be drained quickly by overwhelming demand for skilled and experienced talent as new technologies take root in the execution of business models.
 This market reality creates an obligation to provide learning opportunities related to emerging technologies.
-How is the organization thinking about upskilling and reskilling its workforce to help address what many see as a dwindling availability of talent?
+How is the organisation thinking about upskilling and reskilling its workforce to help address what many see as a dwindling availability of talent?
 The proverbial “search for the purple squirrel” — finding the candidate with the requisite education, experience, and range of qualifications and skills that perfectly fit a job’s requirements — has become even more challenging.

 This has been a discussion point for well over a decade.
 The focus of such a committee varies by company, and these committees remain relatively uncommon.
 It’s up to each board to decide how best to provide strategic oversight regarding technology.
 That said, every director should be technology-engaged.